rmros/eve-ng/README.md

 You can also find it by using docker ps from the cli.

+Note: The script which adds the capture inteface dosent have rights to modify the ovs db.
+I need to fix this but for the time being you can chmod 777 /var/run/openvswitch/db.sock or chown www-data:www-data /var/run/openvswitch/db.sock

 ## List of changes/New features
 * Linux bridge code is replaced for Open Virtual Switch
 * Docker support was mostly functional, but made a few small changes to make it function